derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500.md

 ### **STEP 5**: Install Helm on Your Local Machine

 - Helm is a package manager for Kubernetes that streamlines installing and managing applications on your Kubernetes cluster.
 We'll use Helm in this lab to install Fn on our cluster.
-Download the latest release for your operating system from the [Helm releases page](https://github.com/kubernetes/helm/releases/latest) in the **Installation and Upgrading** section.
+If you are using an Oracle-provided client image, this step has been done for you.
+Skip to the next step.
+Otherwise, download the latest release for your operating system from the [Helm releases page](https://github.com/kubernetes/helm/releases/latest) in the **Installation and Upgrading** section.

   ![](images/500/1.png)